gingerbeardman/iStockLargeComp.safariextension/README.md

 Generates a downloadable large comp from the individual zoom tiles on iStockphoto.com

+## Background

+iStockPhoto has a zoom function that lets you pan around a large version of the image, loading sections of it as you go.
+It's kind of like Google Maps, but with a photo or illustration instead of a map.

+## How it works

+This extension loads all the individual zoom tiles, stitches them together as a large image, and gives you a handy download link.

 ## How to use
 Once activated, there will be an extra option underneath the image "Download a large comp":